ao-song/blog/blog/source/_posts/2019-11-08-Copy-stack-in-coroutine.md

 Implemented a coroutine library called [fiber](https://github.com/ao-song/fiber) in c utilizing ucontext today, coroutine mostly can be used in high IO scenarios.

-This fiber library was implemented with stack-less fibers or called copy-stack fibers.
+This fiber library was implemented with stack-less fiber or called copy-stack fiber.
 Basically means each fiber does not have own stack but share the same one.
-Some ideas was borrowed from this [paper](http://akira.ruc.dk/~keld/research/COROUTINE/COROUTINE-1.0/DOC/COROUTINE_REPORT.pdf).
+Some ideas were borrowed from this [paper](http://akira.ruc.dk/~keld/research/COROUTINE/COROUTINE-1.0/DOC/COROUTINE_REPORT.pdf).

-The code of store and restore stack is very interesting with the char x to define the latest position in stack.
+The codes of to store and restore stack are very interesting with the char x to define the latest position in stack.

 > store
 ```